-Pursuing a degree program at George Mason University as an Exchange Visitor Student is also a commitment to engage in cultural activities in the U.S. and share your culture with Americans.
+Pursuing studies at George Mason University as an Exchange Visitor Student is also a commitment to engage in cultural activities in the U.S. and share your culture with Americans.
 OIPS offers a variety of cultural programming for our international students.
 Read the OIPS weekly newsletter, follow us on social media, and check out our website to find out about events and programs.
-Additionally, your department will also host and share information about a variety of engagement opportunities.
-We encourage you and your family members to become involved in campus and local organizations and clubs.
-Mason 360 is a great resource to find campus groups and activities: https://mason360.gmu.edu/ GMU's Graduate Student Life is also an excellent resource: https://gradlife.gmu.edu/ as is the Graduate and Professional Student Association: https://gapsa.gmu.edu/

-If you need assistance to locate any additional resources, please do not hesitate to contact us.
+Additionally, GEO will also share information about a variety of engagement opportunities.
+We encourage you to become involved in campus and local organizations and clubs.
+Mason 360 is a great resource to find campus groups and activities: https://mason360.qmu.edu/ If you need assistance to locate any additional resources, please do not hesitate to contact us.
 We also want to recognize and celebrate your participation in cultural events during your program.
 Please share with us any significant involvement or achievement.
 In the past, GMU J-1 students have been involved in student government, OIPS iCafes, GMU club sports, student research symposiums and campus award ceremonies to name a few.